You must be signed in to read the rest of this article.

 Physical Safeguards: Physical safeguards prevent unauthorized individuals from gaining access to EPHI via computerized systems and the Internet.

-Technical Safeguards: This section includes using technology to protect and control assess to EPHI.
+Technical Safeguards: This section includes using technology to protect and control access to EPHI.

 The patient chart is a legal record of dental services.
 Information noted must be accurate, comprehensive, concise, and current.